 When Is Jaw Surgery Needed For Airway Issues?

-Jaw surgery can reposition the upper jaw, lower jaw, or both to:
+Jaw surgery can advance the upper jaw, lower jaw, or both to:

 - Enhance facial balance and function